-The first place you start is the team, the passion the team has for the space and then the authenticity the team has for the space.
-It’s wonderful to hear and see people who are solving problems that they faced because they’re building tools that they have an intrinsic knowledge of.
+The first place you start is the team, the passion the team has for the space, and then the authenticity the team has for the space.
+It’s wonderful to hear and see people who are solving problems that they faced because they’re building tools that they have intrinsic knowledge of.
 [Editor’s note: this maps to DocuSign founder Tom Gonser’s answer of looking for the “unfair advantage” in the teams he invests in at Seven Peaks Ventures, in our January 2019 issue.]

 I think the second thing that you want to see is a large addressable market.
 To create a very big business, you need a very big market and a lot of demand.

-The third consideration is those metrics we touched on earlier, as they are really important: revenue growth, net dollar retention, sales efficiency and sales cycle.
+The third consideration is those metrics we touched on earlier, as they are really important: revenue growth, net dollar retention, sales efficiency, and sales cycle.
 Those are the big four.

 Then the last thing that you need is this sense that the team can walk through walls.
 Most of us at RedPoint have been founders, so we have a lot of empathy for the founder journey; the most exciting roller coaster in the world — and also the most terrifying — is founding a company.
-There are going to be lots of moments in the journey of the business that are going to be very difficult.
+There are going to be lots of moments in the journey of the business that is going to be very difficult.
 You just want to have confidence that the team will be able to endure and persevere through those moments.